bricked-up/Frontend/README.md

     /about         - about the user
-    /projects      - list of the projects they are in /organizations - list of all the organizations they are in
+    /projects      - list of the projects they are in /organizations - list of all the organizations they are in /issues        - all the issues the user has assigned to them

 ### All project related
 /project/:projectId
     /users   - all the users in the project
+    /issues  - all issues for the given project

 ### All org related
 /organization/:orgId
-    /user     - all of the users in the org
+    /users     - all of the users in the org
     /projects - all of the project in the org
+    /issues   - all issues of the organization

 if for example you are in /organization/:orgId/users and click on a user change the URL to /user/:usrId/about and so on

 # documentation of our internal APIs